yeekangc/cloud-pak-for-applications/README.md

 ![GitHub Logo](images/s12.png)

-**IMPORTANT NOTE :** Please copy the token ,as you won’t be able to see it again!
+**IMPORTANT NOTE :** Please copy the token, as you won’t be able to see it again!

 #### What is Tekton and why are we using it ?